The-Marcy-Lab-School/marcy-curriculum-docs/README.md

 <details>

 <summary><strong>1.
-Technical Communication: Clearly articulating the "what, how, and why" of technical decisions and product development to diverse audiences, from stakeholders to teammates.</strong></summary>
+Technical Communication</strong>: Clearly articulating what you built, how you built it, and why to diverse audiences.</summary>

 As a software engineer, you must be able to communicate effectively for a variety of audiences: hiring managers, teammates, junior engineers, AI chatbots.
 Across the many domains in which you must be able to communicate effectively, the _what_, the _how_, and the _why_ and all three must be delivered with the utmost clarity: